gramineproject/gramine/Documentation/environment-setup.rst

 Check for SGX compatibility
 ===========================

-We supply a tool, `is-sgx-available <https://deb-intel.github.io/GramineTest/manpages/is-sgx-available.html>`_ that checks the environment for SGX compatibility.
+We supply a tool, :doc:`manpages/is-sgx-available` that checks the environment for SGX compatibility.
 Use this tool to check your hardware and system.
 It’s installed together with the respective gramine package you previously installed.

 Prepare a signing key
 =====================